 I knew this was the best method of getting rid of my dog’s poop for years before I actually did it.

-I live in town and have city water and sewer.
+I used to live in a house with city water and sewer.
 The city water system is set up to deal with bacteria in poop.
 They are accountable to the health department who publishes tests of local water quality.